-World's longest nonstop flight: Tickets go on sale
+World's longest flight readies for takeoff

 Perhaps another Airbus concept will find its way into the ULR.

-At the recent Aircraft Interior Expo in Hamburg, the company, along with aircraft interiors manufacturer Zodiac Aerospace, unveiled a proposal for "Lower Deck Modules" that would feature sleeping quarters for passengers.
+At the Aircraft Interior Expo in Hamburg earlier this year, the company, along with aircraft interiors manufacturer Zodiac Aerospace, unveiled a proposal for "Lower Deck Modules" that would feature sleeping quarters for passengers.

 Located in the space normally filled with cargo containers, passengers would access bunk beds via a stairway from the main deck.

-Note: Editor's Note — CNN's Richard Quest will be reporting live from the inaugural flight of Singapore Airlines' Singapore to New York service on October 11-12.
-Follow his progress on cnn.com/travel